ewgewgewg/algo-site/content/posts/js-language.md

 # Binary Operators

 In binary, or base 2 math, `&` is the bitwise AND, only keeping digits that match, while `|` is the bitwise OR, and `^` is XOR, placing a 1 in a digit in the combination of two XORed numbers when the parent elements mismatch.
 Meanwhile `<<` adds a number of binary 0 to the low end number on its left equal to the number on its right (`<< 1` multiplies by 2), and `>>` removes a number of binary digits from the low end of the number of its left equal to the number on its right.
+All of these can be coupled with assignment, such as `&=`.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}